iosonopersia/MK4duoBoards/README.md

 # MK4DuoBoards
-A graphical tool to help MK4Duo developers managing their **boards/ files**
+A graphical tool to help MK4Duo developers managing their **boards/ files**.

+It's already capable of:
+- parsing any **boards/ file**
+- saving boards data in a binary database
+- exporting boards data to the MK4Duo C++ header file format (the same format as the **boards/ files**) in a coherent style
+- looking for the presence of duplicate values for different pins of the same type (digital/analog) in the same board.

 ### Made with love for the [MK4Duo community](https://github.com/MagoKimbra/MK4duo), hoping it will turn out to be helpful!